GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 ::::{dropdown} Why are some of the waterbody polygons patchy?
 Some of the waterbody polygons contain holes, or are quite irregularly shaped.
 This is caused by the DEA Water Observations classifier not seeing these ‘missing bits’ as water frequently enough, and so they are excluded.
-This is particularly evident in the very large waterbodies in central Australia, like Kati Thanda–Lake Eyre, where the inflow points to the north of the lake are infrequently inundated when compared to the southern end of the lake, where water pools in the landscape.

-Additionally the **DEA Water Observations** classifier that determines where water is observed does not work well where water is combined with vegetation.
+The **DEA Water Observations** classifier that determines where water is observed does not work well where water is combined with vegetation.
 If there is vegetation obscuring the water (like a tree leaning across a river or a wetland), the classifier will not see this as water and the resulting mapped waterbody may be patchy.
+For example, water under mangroves.

 :::{figure} /_files/dea-waterbodies/dea-waterbodies-kati-thanda-lake-eyre.png
 :alt: Screenshot of DEA Waterbodies website showing marked line boundaries of blue water shape

-Kati Thanda–Lake Eyre as mapped within DEA Waterbodies
+Mangroves at the mouth of Fitzroy River near Rockhampton as mapped within DEA Waterbodies
 :::
 ::::